johnnovak/gridmonger-site/source/basic-editing.rst

 Basic editing
 *************

-cRPG maps tend to fall into one of two categories: the *tunnel style*, and the more compact *wall style* (for lack of better terms).
+cRPG maps tend to fall into one of two categories: *tunnel style maps*, and the more compact *wall style maps* (for lack of better terms).

 There's also a less common hybrid style that combines elements from both.

 Tunnel style maps are easiest to create with the *excavate* (*draw tunnel*) tool.
-Press and hold the :kbd:`D` key and use the movement keys to draw tunnels.
-The name "excavate" is quite fitting as all existing content gets deleted.
-Note that junctions are created on tunnel crossings, and neighbouring cells are joined into larger areas.
+To use it, hold down the :kbd:`D` key and use the movement keys.
+The name "excavate" is quite fitting, as all existing cell content is deleted.
+Junctions are created on tunnel crossings, and neighbouring cells are joined into larger areas.

 The :kbd:`D` key acts as a *modifier key* when used together with the movement keys (similarly to :kbd:`Shift` or :kbd:`Ctrl`).
 There are a few other tools that work the same way:

 * :kbd:`E` – erase whole cell, including walls (we'll talk about walls later)
-* :kbd:`E` – clear floor only
+* :kbd:`F` – clear floor only
 * :kbd:`C` – set floor color

-To change the current floor color, you can cycle through the available floor colors defined by the theme with the :kbd:`,` and :kbd:`.` keys.
+New cells are drawn with the current floor color.
+You can cycle through the available floor colors with the :kbd:`,` and :kbd:`.` keys.

 Floor types
 ===========

-But how do we create doors, pressure plates, pits, teleports, and all sorts of other parnaphelia so common in well-designed dungeons?
+But how do we create doors, pressure plates, pits, teleports, and all sorts of other paraphernalia so common in well-designed dungeons?

-Because these contraptions take up an entire cell, they are represented as different *floor types* (an empty cell is just another floor type).
+Because these contraptions take up an entire cell, they are represented as different *floor types*.
 You can draw them with the number keys :kbd:`1` to :kbd:`6`.
 But there are 20 floor types in total, so how does that exactly work?

-Each number key is assigned to up to five floor types.
-You can cycle forward between all floor types of a given number key by pressing the key, and backward by pressing :kbd:`Shift` and the key.
+Each number key is assigned to up to four floor types.
+You can cycle forward between all floor types of a particular number key by pressing the key, and backward by pressing :kbd:`Shift` and the key.

 .. raw:: html